passiomatic/coldsweat/README.md

 ## Upgrading from previous versions

-Coldsweat 0.9.1 works with newer versions of Requests, WebOb and Peewee packages so you need to update those too.
-As usual run again `pip install -r requirements.txt`.
+Coldsweat 0.9.1 works with newer versions of Requests, WebOb and Peewee packages.
+To update run:

+    `pip install -r requirements.txt`

 ## Technical underpinnings